manavm2/ECE445-Lab-Notebook/Lab_Notebook.md

 Today our group met up in order to research and order parts for our project.
 Bhavana ordered the showerhead and the optical level liquid sensor that we will use for our project.
 With this we would be able to drill a hole into the showerhead and put the optical sensor in to check the duration of the shower.

 We also were able to order a temperature sensor at this time.
-Abhijun did some research and found a temperature sensor that also detected the humidity of the surrounding area
+Abhijun did some research and found a temperature sensor that also detected the humidity of the surrounding area.
+Once ordering these parts, we are able to test the sensors to make sure they work and then go to the machine shop and give them the parts in order to create our design.

+**16th February 2023**

+Today we met in order to decide how to split up the design document information.
+We decided that Bhavana would take the requirements and verifications for the showerhead systems, Abhi would take the requirements and verifications for the remote systems, and Manav would take the cost analysis, the timeline, and improving the tolerance analysis and the safety requirements.

+**17th February 2023**

+Today our group met in order to order our Raspberry PI to use as a communication device between our remote and our shower head system.
+However, upon researching Raspberry PI's and talking to the people in the ECEB shop, we realized that a Raspberry PI would be a very expensive option for us.
+Most Raspberry PI's are very difficult to find on the market currently, so they have upped the price and they are selling for upwards of $100.
+This was not a feasible option for us as it would make us way above budget.

+After talking to the people at the ECEB shop and doing some of our own research, we were able to find an alternate solution to our Raspberry PI problem.
+This solution was to get a device similar to the Raspberry PI, the Libre Computer.

+**21st February 2023**

+Today, we signed up for our design document review time.
+We decided to do it on 2/28/2023 at 3:30 pm as that was the time we were all available.
+In the meantime we have to get ready for the design review and finish our design document.